geneialco/GenOMA-Geneial-Ontology-Mapping-Agent/README.md

 ### 2 Batch mapping from Excel (in  `test.ipynb`)
 - Using your VScode or Cursor open our projet folder
-- Run the cells after the single-text demo in test_ML4H.ipynb following this order: read data → batch process → export results.
+- Run the cells after the single-text demo in test.ipynb following this order: read data → batch process → export results.
 - Input: Your Excel file (default gc.xlsx as sample) with a column named "Question", the text in "Question" is the input text data.
 - Output: The notebook processes each row and creates three new columes: